handsongisubizo/DFT-Simulations-of-Molecular-Structure-Solvation-and-Reaction-Pathways-ORCA-/05_OH_interaction_study/README.md

   - Start from an optimized hydrogen-bonded dimer geometry.
   - Fix atomic positions and vary O–H distance from **0.40 Å to 5.00 Å** in 0.01 Å steps.
   - Perform single-point energy calculations for each configuration.
-  - Analyze and visualize the interaction energy profile using Python in a Jupyter notebook.
+  - Analyze and visualize the interaction energy profile using Python.

 ---